HerculesCRUE/ib-asio-docs-/01-Red_de_Ontologías_Hércules/ASIO_Red_de_Ontologias_Hercules.md

 The entire list of classes in the core ontology is enriched multilingually via the data property `rdfs:label` and, besides the two obvious working languages (English, Spanish), three more languages are included: Catalan, French and Portuguese, as corresponding to the three other countries that we take into account in addition to Spain for geographically modelling our domain: Andorra, France and Portugal.

 The motivation of this choice is, on the one hand, geopolitical, as Catalan, French and Portuguese are languages in contact with Spanish through land borders (Andorra, France, Portugal) and, on the other hand, practical, as those three languages are more or less mastered by members of the development team, something that ensures a *direct* multilingual treatment.
-Note that Catalan is also a coofficial language in some Autonomous Communities of Spain.
+Note that Catalan is also a co-official language in some Autonomous Communities of Spain.

 The Iberian peninsula as a *multilingual* whole, besides English as a *lingua franca* and French as a relevant neighboring language, is taken hence as a *scale model* of the multilingual nature of the European Union, and *exploited* as an intuitive advancement from the ultralocal reality to the global context, something that the British sociologist Roland Robertson coined *glocalization* (Kumaravadivelu, 2008:45).